corcorana/restingIAF/iaf_short.md

 Further research would therefore be required to establish the utility of the SGF technique for applications beyond the rather circumscribed conditions examined here.

 One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to derive underlying PSD estimates.
-In its present implementation, the SGF programme relies upon Welch's modified periodogram method to generate estimates of the PSD that are subsequently subjected to the SGF's differentiation operations.
+In its present implementation, the SGF programme relies upon Welch's modified periodogram method to generate estimates of the PSD, which are subsequently subjected to the SGF's smoothing and differentiation operations.
-It may therefore be worthwhile to investigate whether alternative methods of PSD estimation (e.g., the multitaper method, continuous wavelet transform) can be exploited in conjunction with the SGF technique in order to further improve the precision and reliability of IAF estimation.
+It may therefore be worthwhile to investigate whether alternative methods of PSD estimation (e.g., the multitaper method, continuous wavelet transform) can be exploited in conjunction with the SGF technique in order to further improve IAF estimation.

 Another possible avenue for optimising the performance characteristics of the SGF routine would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window $W_\alpha$.
-This would involve implementing a two-stage process, where the features of the alpha-band component are initially parameterised and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in Section 2.2.2 (or some other preferred setting specified a priori by the investigator).
+This would involve implementing a two-stage fitting process, where the features of the alpha-band component are initially parameterised and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in Section 2.2.
-Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.
+Once these parameters have been determined according to the empirical features of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.

 Finally, it would be desirable to create a package that incorporates the MATLAB implementation of the SGF routine within the EEGLAB graphical user interface.
 Not only would this help to make the procedure accessible to the broadest possible range of EEGLAB users, it would also provide a convenient platform for integrating visualisations of the spectral analysis that may (for instance) assist in the diagnosis of suboptimal parameter settings.